ARMmbed/mbed-os-5-docs/docs/reference/api/connectivity/networksocket/networksocket.md

 This section covers the main connectivity APIs in Arm Mbed OS, which are:

+- [Ethernet](/docs/v5.4/reference/network-socket.html#ethernet): API for connecting to the internet over an Ethernet connection.
+- [Wi-Fi](/docs/v5.4/reference/network-socket.html#wi-fi): API for connecting to the internet with a Wi-Fi device.
+- [Cellular](/docs/v5.4/reference/network-socket.html#cellular-api): API for connecting to the internet using a cellular device.
+- [Mesh networking](/docs/v5.4/reference/network-socket.html#mesh): Mbed OS provides two kinds of IPv6-based mesh networks - 6LoWPAN_ND and Thread.
-* [UDPSocket](/docs/v5.4/reference/api-references.html#udpsocket): This class provides the ability to send packets of data over UDP, using the sendto and recvfrom member functions.
+- [UDPSocket](/docs/v5.4/reference/network-socket.html#udpsockett): This class provides the ability to send packets of data over UDP, using the sendto and recvfrom member functions.
-* [TCPSocket](/docs/v5.4/reference/api-references.html#tcpsocket): This class provides the ability to send a stream of data over TCP.
+- [TCPSocket](/docs/v5.4/reference/network-socket.html#tcpsocket): This class provides the ability to send a stream of data over TCP.
-* [TCPServer](/docs/v5.4/reference/api-references.html#tcpsocket): This class provides the ability to accept incoming TCP connections.
+- [TCPServer](/docs/v5.4/reference/network-socket.html#tcpserver): This class provides the ability to accept incoming TCP connections.
-* [SocketAddress](/docs/v5.4/reference/api-references.html#socketaddress): You can use this class to represent the IP address and port pair of a unique network endpoint.
+- [SocketAddress](/docs/v5.4/reference/network-socket.html#socketaddress): You can use this class to represent the IP address and port pair of a unique network endpoint.
-* [Ethernet](/docs/v5.4/reference/api-references.html#ethernet): API for connecting to the internet over an Ethernet connection.
-* [Wi-Fi](/docs/v5.4/reference/api-references.html#wi-fi): API for connecting to the internet with a Wi-Fi device.
-* [Mesh networking](/docs/v5.4/reference/api-references.html#mesh): Mbed OS provides two kinds of IPv6-based mesh networks - 6LoWPAN_ND and Thread.
-* [Bluetooth Low Energy (BLE)](/docs/v5.4/reference/api-references.html#bluetooth-low-energy-ble-1): designed for small, energy-efficient BLE applications.
-* [Cellular](/docs/v5.4/reference/api-references.html#cellular-1): API for connecting to the internet using a cellular device.

 Continue reading for detailed reference material about some of these APIs.